AdobeDocs/audience-manager.it-IT/help/using/dil/dil-instance-methods.md

 >[!NOTE]
 >
 >* Potete catena di altre chiamate API a questo metodo.
->* Se la libreria javascript di Adobe Experience Cloud si trova nella pagina, `submit()` attende che Cloud imposti un cookie prima di inviare una richiesta.
+>* If the Adobe Experience Cloud JavaScript library is on the page, `submit()` waits for the Cloud to set a cookie before sending a request.

 **Chiavi di richiesta riservate**